MoustafaAMahmoud/az-ai-translate-doc-watermark-function/README.md

-To build and push a Docker image to Azure Container Registry (ACR) using Podman, follow these steps based on your provided Dockerfile:1. **Create a `Dockerfile`**:
+To build and push a Docker image to Azure Container Registry (ACR) using docker, follow these steps based on your provided Dockerfile:1. **Create a `Dockerfile`**:
    Save the following content into a file named `Dockerfile`:

    ```dockerfile